mitric-lab/programming_theochem/src/01-fundamentals/06-unit_tests/02-property_based_tests.md

 In order to generate random inputs, we have used the function `randrange`, which does not include negative numbers as possible outputs.
 This fact is easily overlooked.
-By using predefined, well-thought strategies, we can minimize human-errors while designing tests.
+By using predefined, well-thought strategies, we can minimize human errors while designing tests.

 After writing this problem down to fix it later, we can continue testing by excluding negative numbers.
 This can be achieved by using `min_value`